 The agora was the main centre* of activity in ancient Greek cities.
 It was a place of confluence, where life was shared.
 Simply put, the agora was a place of dialogue.

-This blog serves as an outlet for my opinions on architecture and urbanism in Kenya and the rest of Africa; my hope is that it will become a platform for the exchange of exciting and innovative ideas that will make for better places and spaces.
+This blog serves as an outlet for my opinions on architecture, urbanism and other topics in Kenya and the rest of Africa; my hope is that it will become a platform for the exchange of exciting and innovative ideas that will make for better places and spaces.

 The writer of the blog: